 End My Agony is of a similar vein, but different and more varied still.
 You will find surprising style changes in this one, sometimes soft, sometimes rocky, just the way it should be.
 Superb – you just gotta love that one.

 As always, the rock ballads from metal bands are the best.
 Silent Poet is the proof of the pudding.
 But then it is not too much of a ballad – mid song it gains some tempo and gets going pretty good.
 Smart duet, too.
 The World Collector points to the same direction, starting slow, then taking on momentum, I like it.

 The Divine Puppet is noteworthy, nothing more, and for sure not as good as its predecessors.
-But what really got my attention later in the album is A Frame of Beauty and Endless.
-And only after listening to them a few times – once they sink in they get to you.
+But what really got my attention later in the album are A Frame of Beauty and Endless.
+And only after listening to them a few times.
+Once they sink in they get to you.
 Pretty good these two.
 The remaining tracks are good in a somewhat geeky way – not perfect, but certainly not bad neither.

 All of that jazz is delivered in a somewhat lavish fashion.
 With none of the tracks at less than four minutes in length.
 Except for the intro, but this one we better forget about.
 In essence, they did not give in to the temptation to limit the length of their tracks to around 3 minutes.
 And this appears to be the attention span of the average listener.
 To go way beyond that is courageous and I love them for it.